 As high school seniors across San Diego County approach graduation, some of them may be thinking about the time-honored tradition of pulling a “senior prank.”
-But if that prank includes damage to property, it can also constitute vandalism - a criminal offense in California that can comes with serious consequences.
+But if that prank includes damage to property, it can also constitute vandalism - a criminal offense in California that can come with serious consequences.

 Vandalism is a crime in San Diego County and throughout California.
-It is defined in California Penal Code Section 594 as maliciously damaging, destroying, or defacing with graffiti someone else's property.
+It is defined in California Penal Code Section 594 as maliciously damaging, destroying, or defacing with graffiti on someone else's property.

 The damage caused doesn't have to be permanent to constitute vandalism under California law.
 Just because rotten eggs or rolls of toilet paper can ultimately be cleaned up as if nothing ever happened doesn't mean that you can't be charged with a crime. (just ask Justin Bieber).

 Vandalism can be prosecuted as either a felony or a misdemeanor depending on the amount of damage caused and whether it is a first or subsequent offense.

 - Damage less than $400: a misdemeanor that can carry the following potential consequences:

 - up to one (1) year in a county jail,

 - a maximum fine of one thousand dollars ($1,000) -- OR up to $5,000 if you have a prior vandalism conviction, and/or

 - informal (otherwise known as "summary") probation which may include a driver's license suspension, counseling, and community service (which could mean cleaning or repairing the damage caused)